SeanCCarter/DataScienceGSSExploration/reports/report3.md

 ----------------------------

 ###### How Predictive is Age?
-To explore whether there are better predictive variables than age, we can build a logistic regression model for whether or not people voted, based on age.
+Age is an excellent variable to use as a baseline, since many other studies have shown links between age and a tendency to vote.
+To begin, we can build a logistic regression model for whether or not people voted, based on age.
 To focus on more recent data, this model is *only* based on whether a respondent voted in the 2012 election, the most recent year that the GSS has data for.

 Here are the results of the regression: